Independence National Historic Park1886 Votes Currently Closed

 They say that this is where the USA was born.
 A host of seminal and historical events have gone down in this park, and the country has elevated to a status of a national icon accordingly.
 The Declaration of Independence was adopted here, as was the United States Constitution.
 The First Bank of US is here, and the Franklin Court, and the United States Postal Service Museum, and the Liberty Bell Center, National Constitution Center, Independence Visitor Center – all beloved of visitors – and these are only the most popular; there are 20 other building of historical importance like Ben Franklin’s House, Betsy Ross’s house (she allegedly designed the American Flag).
 Almost four million visitors trot over to the park every year.
 Displays, interactive actors, art presentations – all combine here to recreate some of the greatest moments in US history.
 Don’t be leery of the tour guides – they are extremely well trained and will answer your questions readily and helpfully.

-Independence National Historic Park Information
+Independence National Historic Park Travel Tips

 - Fees may have to paid for attractions within the park.

-How To reach Independence National Historic Park by Public Transport
+How to Reach Independence National Historic Park

 - 5th St Metro Station, Buses on Market Street and Chestnut Street